Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Introduction and Goals

 Your favorite marine organism inhabits the eastern seaboard of some contient.
 Ecological conditions across the eastern seaboard of some continent are variable thus your favorite organism is exposed to a drastic range of ecological conditions.
 The demographic history of this organism is characterized by historical phylogenetic break occurring at the height of Middlecity (Figure 1).
-This phylogenetic break is likely due to a vicariance event occurring  recently in geologic time.
+This phylogenetic break is thought to be due to a vicariance event combined with a population bottleneck in the northern clade occurring in recent geologic time.

 ![Figure 1](https://rawgit.com/Jcbnunez/phylobio_final_project/master/model_system.png "Figure 1 Ecology of your favorite Marine Organism")